archeofoss/archeofoss2022/panel-4-pyarchinit/d_onofrio-ciuccarelli.md

 # The urban context of the roman theater and “ex Filanda” in Fano (PU)

-**Name of the selected panel**

-Panel 4: GIS open source solution for archaeological context in between Universities, Public Administration, societies, research center: pyArchInit case.
+**Panel 4**.
+GIS open source solution for archaeological context in between Universities, Public Administration, societies, research center: pyArchInit case.

-**Authors**

 - **Annalisa d’Onofrio**
   - adArte Srl